Quark-Meson Coupling Model, Nuclear Matter Constraints and Neutron Star Properties: Equation of State of baryonic matter

-The contribution to the mean scalar field arising from the Fock terms is incorporated in the case denoted ``Fock $\delta \bar{\sigma}$''.
-As one might expect, given that this is a relatively small correction, we see in Fig.~\ref{fig:BEMEoS} it has a mild effect on the EoS for GBEM.
-When applied to neutron star properties it increases the maximum mass by a few percent above our standard result, to just below 2$M_\odot$.
+The contribution to the mean scalar field arising from the Fock terms is incorporated in the cases denoted ``Fock $\delta \bar{\sigma}$'' and ``Eff.
+Proton Mass $+\ \delta\sigma$".
+When applied to neutron star properties it negligibly increases the maximum mass in our baseline scenario and increases it by a few percent when a scalar dependence is introduced into the Pauli term, to just below 2$M_\odot$.

-Our preferred tensor couplings, arising from the underlying MIT bag model, are consistent with Vector Meson Dominance (VDM) and hence our tensor couplings are taken as the experimental magnetic moments.
-Purely as a test of the effect of a variation in those couplings we also took the set of couplings with a larger tensor coupling for the $\rho$ to the nucleon used in the Nijmegen potentials~\cite{Rijken:2010zzb}.
+The tensor couplings used in this work, arising from the underlying MIT bag model, are consistent with Vector Meson Dominance (VDM) and hence our tensor couplings are calculated from the experimental magnetic moments.
+Purely as a test of the effect of a variation in those couplings we arbitrarily took the ratios of tensor to vector couplings of all baryons from the Nijmegen potentials (Table VII of Ref. \cite{Rijken:2010zzb}), where there is a larger value of $f_{\rho N}/g_{\rho N} = 5.7$.
 These were also used by Miyatsu {\it et al.}~\cite{Miyatsu:2012xh,Miyatsu:2011bc}.
-This variation, denoted ``Increased $f_{\rho N}/g_{\rho N}$'', produced an EoS for GBEM which was indistinguishable from our standard result.
+This variation, denoted ``Increased $f_{\rho N}/g_{\rho N}$'', produced an EoS for GBEM which was indistinguishable from our standard result

+In scenarios ``Dirac only, Hartree only and Nucleon only' we show results of the QMC calculation with the same parameters as the standard set but leaving out the Pauli part of the Fock term, the full Fock term and the hyperons, respectively.
+These results are particularly useful for understanding of the role of individual terms in the QMC Lagrangian.

+The last four scenarios in Table~\ref{table:couplings} document the effect of changes in the value of the free nucleon radius and the evaluation of the symmetry energy from the difference formula Eq. (\ref{eq:difSym}) ``App.' and from the second derivative the the energy per particle ``S$_{\rm 0}$ = 30.0'.
+Neither effect changes significantly the properties of GBEM matter and neutron stars.\\